kasyap1234/space-optimiser/README-RAPIDAPI.md

 **Q: What if not all items fit?**
 A: Items that don't fit are returned in the `unpacked_items` array.
 Consider providing larger boxes.

-**Q: How long are visualizations available?**
+**Q: How do I view the visualization?**
-A: Visualizations are available for the duration of your session.
-Save the URL if you need to reference it later.
+A: You have two options:
+1. Copy the `visualization_data_uri` and paste it into your browser's address bar
+2. Copy the `visualization_html`, save it as a `.html` file, and open it with your browser

 **Q: Is there a limit on the number of items or boxes?**
 A: For optimal performance, we recommend keeping requests under 1000 items and 50 box types.